University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part2.md

 <details>
   <summary>Answers</summary>

   Q8: Yes, the Eskimo population.
-Anzick-1 did not contribute ancestry to the Eskimos
+Anzick-1 did not contribute ancestry to the Eskimos<br>

   Q9: Yes, all ancient and contemporary South Americans.
-There seems to be variable amount of Anzick-1 ancestry
+There seems to be variable amount of Anzick-1 ancestry<br>

 </details>